olchui428/isom3000h-project/README.md

       - The `ethers.getContractFactory()` method takes a string argument of the contract name (i.e. the title of a Solidity contract)
         - e.g. if a `SampleContract.sol` containing `contract SampleContract {}` is to be deployed, pass `"SampleContract"` into this method
       - Add the names of all contracts to be deployed to this file
-      - If a contract A calls functions from another contract B, first deploy contract B, and pass address fo contract B as an argument when deploying contract A with the .deploy() function
+      - If a contract A calls functions from another contract B, first deploy contract B, and pass address of contract B as an argument when deploying contract A with the .deploy() function
         - On Solidity, add contract B address as a parameter in constructor of contract A
+        - If contracts are codependent, create another setup function in contract A to store deployed address of contract B
    7. Deploy the smart contracts to a configured network using one of the npm commands specified in Step 5
-   8. After successful deployment, the smart contract addresses will be printed in the terminal output, and in a log file at `/scripts/logs/`.
+   8. After deployment, the smart contract addresses will be printed in the terminal output, and in a log file at `/scripts/logs/`.
 Contract addresses can be obtained for further use
       - Note that the logs will not be committed to GitHub
    9. Details of deployed contracts can be viewed on:
       - `etherdata`: [this web UI](https://stats.debugchain.net/contract)